crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 ### Why RubyLLM Just Works™

-Here's the thing that made me smile when I discovered it: [RubyLLM][] gets async performance *for free*.
-No special RubyLLM-async version needed.
-No code changes to the library.
+[RubyLLM][] gets async performance *for free*.
+No async version of the library.
+No code changes.
 No configuration.
-Nothing.

-Why?
-Because RubyLLM uses `Net::HTTP` under the hood.
-When you wrap RubyLLM calls in an Async block, `Net::HTTP` automatically yields during network I/O, allowing thousands of concurrent LLM conversations to happen on a single thread.
+RubyLLM uses `Net::HTTP` under the hood.
+Wrap your calls in an Async block and `Net::HTTP` automatically yields during network I/O. Thousands of concurrent LLM conversations on a single thread.

 ```ruby
 # This is all you need for concurrent LLM calls